 Vermont towns are home to hundreds of former industrial sites that remain vacant because of past activities that resulted in pollution.
 The existing brownfields program helps to get these properties assessed, cleaned up and back into productive use.
 It can be a long and complicated process to navigate, and questions about liability can deter developers, banks and insurers from getting involved.
 BERA was created to address these concerns and to make it easier to move complex brownfield projects, like the railyard project in Burlington, toward redevelopment.

 Under BERA, selected sites will receive priority funding from the state and coordinated and expedited permitting.
 BERA will bring together all of the state, local, regional and federal agencies involved in a particular project at the very start to help the developer identify potential issues and then navigate their resolution.
-With better communication between federal, state, regional and local officials, there will be less cost to the project developer and less time spent waiting for the necessary approvals.
-The overarching goal of this initiative is to get redevelopment projects completed - faster, cheaper and easier - so that communities that host these properties can take advantage of all of the benefits of a revitalized downtown center.

 This is good news for Vermont towns and for Vermont's environment.
 Redeveloped brownfields almost always create jobs, first during the construction phase and then again as businesses, restaurants, health services and housing take the place of once abandoned and blighted space in the heart of the community.
 Reusing existing space and structures preserves open space and working landscapes, and redeveloping in central locations reduces emissions of greenhouse gases by limiting the miles that people need to travel to work, shop or recreate.